 It is also an objective of the Corporation's diversity policy that diversity be considered in connection with succession planning and the appointment of members of the Corporation's senior management.
 The Corporation recognizes that gender diversity is a significant aspect of diversity and acknowledges the important role that women with the appropriate competencies and skills can play in contributing to diversity of perspective in senior management positions.
 The Corporation does not have a formal target regarding women in executive positions because the Board does not believe that targets necessarily result in the identification or selection of the best candidates.
-However, in order to promote the specific objective of gender diversity in senior management, the Corporation (i) continues to implement policies which address impediments to gender diversity in the workplace and review their availability and utilisation; (ii) proactively identifies high-potential women for leadership training programs and encourages them to apply for more senior roles; (iii) has developed flexible scheduling programs and other family friendly policies for mid-career women to assist with recruitment and retention; (iv) regularly reviews the proportion (in percentage terms) of persons at all levels of the Corporation who are women; (v) monitors effectiveness of, and continues to expand on, existing initiatives designed to identify, support and develop talented women with senior management potential; and (vi) continues to identify new ways to entrench diversity as a cultural priority across the Corporation.
+However, in order to promote the specific objective of gender diversity in senior management, the Corporation (i) continues to implement policies which address impediments to gender diversity in the workplace and review their availability and utilization; (ii) proactively identifies high-potential women for leadership training programs and encourages them to apply for more senior roles; (iii) has developed flexible scheduling programs and other family friendly policies for mid-career women to assist with recruitment and retention; (iv) regularly reviews the proportion (in percentage terms) of persons at all levels of the Corporation who are women; (v) monitors effectiveness of, and continues to expand on, existing initiatives designed to identify, support and develop talented women with senior management potential; and (vi) continues to identify new ways to entrench diversity as a cultural priority across the Corporation.

-Female representation in senior management at the Corporation includes the CFO of SAM and SCP, the Chief Compliance Officer ("CCO") of SCP, the Managing Director, Marketing and the Director of Human Resources, representing approximately 20% of senior management.
+Female representation in senior management at the Corporation includes the CFO of SAM, SRLC and SCP, Managing Partner, Sprott Resource Streaming and Royalty and the Managing Director, Marketing, representing approximately 14% of senior management.
 Other senior positions are occupied by members of visible minorities.

-DIRECTOR ATTENDANCE AND COMPENSATION
+BOARD MEETINGS AND COMPENSATION

 The Board meets regularly to review the activities and financial results of the Corporation and as necessary to review and consider significant impending actions of the Corporation.
-The Board met formally 5 times during 2018 and twice since the end of 2018.
-The attendance record of each director for all Board and committee meetings held since January 1, 2018 is as follows:
+The Board met formally five times during 2020.
+The attendance record of each director for all Board and committee meetings held during the financial year ended December 31, 2020 is set out in the director nominee information table above.